Gaurav Khanna (badminton): Para Badminton World Championship

-GKEBA
+GKEHPC

-The Gaurav Khanna Excellia Badminton Academy boasts two high-quality mat courts and two wooden courts, providing athletes with the perfect environment to hone their skills and master the game.
-A fully equipped gym enables athletes to strengthen their bodies and enhance their performance under the guidance of expert trainers.
-A wellness area, in which Athletes can rejuvenate and recover which includes sauna baths, steam baths, and ice baths, essential for post-training relaxation and muscle recovery.
-A dedicated physiotherapy room ensures that athletes receive top-notch medical care and rehabilitation services to prevent injuries and optimize their physical well-being.
+The GKEHPC (Gaurav Khanna Excellence High Performance Center) features six world-class courts, including four synthetic courts and two wooden courts, providing athletes with an ideal environment to refine their skills and elevate their game.
+The center also includes a fully equipped gym, allowing athletes to build strength and improve performance under expert supervision.

+A dedicated wellness area enables athletes to recover and rejuvenate, offering facilities such as sauna baths, steam baths, and ice baths, which are essential for post-training relaxation and muscle recovery.
+Additionally, a specialized physiotherapy room ensures that athletes receive high-quality medical care and rehabilitation support, helping prevent injuries and maintain peak physical condition.

 GKEBA has been awarded with "BEST ACADEMY AWARD" by The Radient Differently Abled Sports Award, 2023.

-The GKEBA is dedicated to differently abled athletes, where all categories of athletes, including Polio affected, hearing impaired, accidental injured, injured army personnel in wheelchairs, dwarfs, neuro damaged athletes, and others, not only practice together for free, but also receive education under the dome of Excellia.
+The GKEHPC is dedicated to differently abled athletes, where all categories of athletes, including Polio affected, hearing impaired, accidental injured, injured army personnel in wheelchairs, dwarfs, neuro damaged athletes, and others, not only practice together for free, but also receive education under the dome of Excellia School and Galgotias University.
 These athletes stay in Shri Gaurav Khanna's house in Omaxe City, Lucknow.
 This residence is also known as the "Drona Paralympic House" among para athletes.